ariakerstein/astropaper/src/content/blog/The space between sets.md

 description: the space between sets is prime thinking time
 Category: test
 ---
+The value in strength training has changed for me over time.

 If you asked me as a teenager I would have told you the payoff of workouts was in the primal aspects of the activity, the immediate feelings.
 It was about seeing how hard I could push the body.
 All that adolescent aggression had to get channelled somehow.
 This was easy and satisfying.
 It was about adrenaline, the ‘pump’.